-Dr. Robert Saunders, Chair Social Sciences Division Office 211 Social Sciences Building (850) 769-1551, ext.
-3826 rsaunder2@gulfcoast.edu Jody Walton
+Dr. Robert Saunders, ChairSocial Sciences Division Office 211 Social Sciences Building (850) 872-3826 rsaunder2@gulfcoast.edu

+Jody Walton

 Senior Administrative Assistant

 Social Sciences 210

 850-872-3825

 jwalton1@gulfcoast.edu

 Electronic Office Hours: As this is an online course, there will be no on-campus office hours.
 If you have items to discuss or need assistance, please email, or send a Canvas message.
 Plan two business days for response.
+If you would like to schedule an individual meeting, please contact me for arrangements.